-We loved the story of these women, and their workmanship, and so we bought a whole bunch of jewellery to bring back home to sell to our friends.
-As we shared their stories with our friends and raised some money to send back to the women we realized that this is what we wanted to do.
+The story of The Intersection: Fair Trade began when we (Dane and Meghann Jaeger) were in a village in Kenya called Kithituni with a group of women whose families had been devastated by AIDs.
+When we met them, they had found hope and income through the rolling of paper beads, which they made into jewellery.
+We loved hearing the stories of these women, and we loved their workmanship, and so we bought a whole bunch of jewellery to bring back home to sell to our friends.
+As we shared their stories with our friends and sent the money back to the women we realized that this is what we wanted to do.
 We wanted to invest our time in connecting people in developing nations with outlets to sell their goods, and in turn connect the stories of people purchasing items with the stories of those who produced them.
 We wanted to create an intersection at which their stories could meet.
-We wanted to change the way people thought about what they purchase, and cause them to investigate the origins of their products, and the conditions in which the producers of their products are working.
+We wanted to change the way people thought about what they purchase, and cause them to investigate the origins of their products, and the conditions in which the creators of their products are working.

-What we’ve also found is that the stories of fair and ethical trade are stories of hope, of restored dignity, of rescued futures.
+What we also know is that the stories of fair and ethical trade are stories of hope, of restored dignity, of rescued futures.
 We’ve encountered cooperatives made up of women who were trafficked for sex slavery and were rescued and given employment.
 We’ve encountered stories of communities getting water and access to health care through premiums paid back into their communities from the sale of their goods.
 We’ve heard of children getting a chance at education because there was finally enough income in their family so that they didn’t have to work.
 These are the stories we want to share.
 These are the stories we want to intersect with.
 This is the impact your purchases and ours can have.

 Our Mission Our goal is to combat poverty and injustice by purchasing products from fair trade cooperatives in developing nations.
 Most of these cooperatives are made up of people who were living in poverty, or who have been rescued from situations like sex trafficking or abuse.
 They are now being offered employment making products in order to offer them a new life and a new start.
 We are purchasing these products to sell in the North American market.

 We want to connect North American shoppers with quality, ethically sourced Fair Trade items at a reasonable price.
 Our goal is to provide you with an alternative-- products that you want and would buy anyway, but with origins that you can know and trust.
 We want products that we can match faces and names and stories to.
 We want you to know that there are real people who are receiving real benefits for their labour-- ones who were faced with poverty and hopelessness but have now found hope.
-Would that change the way you shop?